LorenzEh/Weighted-Clustering/README.md

 # Weighted-Clustering with Data Quality Integration
 This project implements a reliability-weighted K-means clustering algorithm that incorporates data quality metrics through Coefficient of Variation (CV) values.
 Designed for use with American Community Survey (ACS-5) data, this approach gives higher weight to observations with lower measurement error.
+It's supposed to be used with GeoDataFrames.
+The following features are included:

+## Features

+- **Reliability-Weighted Clustering**
+  This algorithm allows you to incorporate data quality directly into the clustering process.
+Observations with lower Coefficient of Variation (CV) values — indicating more reliable measurements — receive higher weights.
+This ensures that clusters are driven more by high-quality data rather than noisy inputs.

+- **Customizable Feature Scaling**
+  Choose from `standard` (z-score), `minmax`, or no scaling to preprocess your data before clustering.
+Feature scaling is critical when variables are on different scales, and this option provides flexibility depending on your dataset's characteristics.

+- **Silhouette Analysis for Optimal Cluster Selection**
+  The silhouette analysis method is integrated to help you identify the most appropriate number of clusters.
+This feature generates silhouette scores for a user-defined range of cluster counts and visualizes them, aiding in model selection.

+- **Map-Based Cluster Visualization**
+  Designed for use with spatial data, the class can generate map plots using `GeoDataFrames`.
+It overlays clusters on a basemap (via `contextily`), making it easier to interpret spatial patterns in the results.

+- **Descriptive Cluster Statistics**
+  After fitting the model, you can retrieve a summary table with cluster-wise statistics.
+This includes the mean value of each feature (in original scale), the number of observations per cluster, and their percentage share — useful for interpreting and comparing clusters.

 # Key Concepts